Medicine Bow Classes

 PYRE BUILDING – Everything you need to know about constructing the wooden architecture of your fire-to-be.
 You will learn about the types of trees that can be used to make fire and those that cannot.
 And you will learn which types of wood are best for the burning as your fire reaches its different phases.

 HISTORY- I take many programs into schools, scouts, or other groups.
-The most asked-for program has been THE NATIVE AMERICANS in which I demonstrate many handmade crafts and skills of the old ways.
+The most asked-for program has been THE HISTORY OF NATIVE AMERICANS IN SOUTHERN APPALACHIA in which I demonstrate many handmade crafts and skills of the old ways.
 The story begins with the first human foot set upon North America and from there branches out into the 500 resulting tribes.
 What created these discrete tribes?
 The land itself.
 Each mini-environment placed its influences upon the new native settlers.
 The program delves into culture, living skills, and tribal philosophy, which offers the opportunity to compare ancient values to our contemporary attitudes toward our environment.
 This 1 ½ hour seminar can be followed by an outside tour of THE SECRETS OF THE FIRST FOREST DWELLERS, a hands-on exploration that brings the magic of history into the familiar components of your backyard.
 In walking your land during this part of the program, you encounter the same resources that shaped the lives of people who first lived on “your land”.

 BOTANY– This is the heart and soul of Medicine Bow, because all the skills taught start with a knowledge of plants.
 A comprehensive study of plant anatomy (in which you begin composing your personal life-study book of botany) prepares the student for extensive field study.
 This program is tailored for all ages.
 From this first class a student is prepared to continue his/her life study of plants and their uses as food, medicine, and craft material.
 By walking in the field with a teacher who can eliminate the guesswork of plant identification, your competency in plant study accelerates so much beyond solo study.
 But eventually it is your solo study that instills in you the sense of really knowing your environment.